bckp/translator-nette/README.md

 Translating in Templates
 ------------------------

-In template, you can use normal Latte way, so translating is super easy
+If you set injectLatte to true, translator will autoregister itself to Latte, so you can use it in templates

 ```html
 	<div>{_'messages.test'}</div>
 ```

 Every parameter you pass to the translate will be passed into sprintf in Bckp\Translator internally, so you can add order in neon translation format.

-See (https://doc.nette.org/en/3.0/localization) for more informations about how to translate
+See (https://doc.nette.org/en/4.0/localization) for more informations about how to translate

 See (https://github.com/bckp/translator-core) for more informations about Bckp\Translate-core